Using Brouwer's fixed point theorem: Piercing multiple intervals

-\heading{Packing number and transversal number. } Let $\Sfrak$ be a system of sets on a ground set~$X$; both $\Sfrak$ and $X$ may generally be infinite.
-The \emph{packing number } of $\Sfrak$, usually denoted by $\nu(\Sfrak)$ and often also called the \emph{matching number {matching number!see{packing number}} {number!matching!see{packing number}} }, is the maximum cardinality of a system of pairwise disjoint sets in $\Sfrak$:
+Let $\Sfrak$ be a system of subsets of a ground set~$X$; both $\Sfrak$ and $X$ may generally be infinite.
+The \emph{packing number } of~$\Sfrak$, usually denoted by $\nu(\Sfrak)$ and often also called the \emph{matching number {matching number!see{packing number}} {number!matching!see{packing number}} }, is the maximum cardinality of a system of pairwise disjoint sets in $\Sfrak$:

-\iipefig{match} The \emph{transversal number} or \emph{piercing number} of $\Sfrak$ is the smallest number of points of $X$ that capture all the sets in $\Sfrak$:
+The \emph{transversal number} or \emph{piercing number} of~$\Sfrak$ is the smallest number of points of~$X$ that capture all the sets in $\Sfrak$:

-\iipefig{pierc} A subsystem $\MM\subseteq \Sfrak$ of pairwise disjoint sets is usually called a \emph{matching} (this refers to the graph-theoretical matching, which is a system of pairwise disjoint edges), and a set $T\subseteq X$ intersecting all sets of $\Sfrak$ is referred to as a \emph{transversal} of~$\Sfrak$.
+A subsystem $\MM\subseteq \Sfrak$ of pairwise disjoint sets is usually called a \emph{matching} (this refers to the graph-theoretical matching, which is a system of pairwise disjoint edges), and a set $T\subseteq X$ intersecting all sets of~$\Sfrak$ is referred to as a \emph{transversal} of~$\Sfrak$.
 Clearly, any transversal is at least as large as any matching, and so always

 In the reverse direction, very little can be said in general, since $\tau(\Sfrak)$ can be arbitrarily large even if $\nu(\Sfrak)=1$.
-As a simple geometric example, we can take the plane as the ground set of $\Sfrak$ and let the sets of $\Sfrak$ be lines in general position.
+As a simple geometric example, we can take the plane as the ground set of~$\Sfrak$ and let the sets of~$\Sfrak$ be lines in general position.
 Then $\nu=1$, since every two lines intersect, but $\tau\geq \frac 12|\Sfrak|$, because no point is contained in more than two of the lines.

 One of the basic general questions in combinatorics asks for interesting special classes of set systems where the transversal number can be bounded in terms of the matching number.\footnote{This kind of problem is certainly not restricted to combinatorics.
 For example, if $\Sfrak$ is the system of all open sets in a topological space, $\tau(\Sfrak)$ is the minimum size of a dense set and is called the \emph{density }, while $\nu(\Sfrak)$ is known as the \emph{Souslin number } or \emph{cellularity } of the space.
 In 1920, Souslin asked whether a linearly ordered topological space exists (the open sets are unions of open intervals) with countable $\nu$ but uncountable $\tau$.
 It turned out in the 1970s that the answer depends on the axioms one is willing to assume beyond the usual (ZFC) axioms of set theory.
 For example, it is yes if one assumes the continuum hypothesis; see e.\,g.\ \cite{Engelking}.} Many such examples come from geometry.
 Here we restrict our attention to one particular type of systems, the \emph{$d$-intervals}, where the best results have been obtained by topological methods.